geejay101/EAT/README.md

 After the crowdsale ends we generate also reward tokens
 	- 15% of the sold tokens for the promotion team
-	- max 15% of the sold tokens as a reserve

-There is limit of 100m Tokens for the total amount of tokens that can be generated during the crowdsale.
-After team and reserve tokens are generated the token is finalized i.e. generation is irreversibly disabled by the crowdsale contract.
+There hardcap is 100m Tokens that can be generated during the crowdsale.
+Whatever tokens are left after the sale and reward tokens have been issued are kept as a reserve.
+After all tokens are generated the token is finalized i.e. generation is irreversibly disabled by the crowdsale contract.